 What makes Gedmatch Genesis different than the regular Gedmatch?

-You might be wondering if participating in Gedmatch Genesis will provide you with results that are different or better than the ones that you get with the old Gedmatch.
+You might be wondering if participating in Gedmatch Genesis will provide you with results that are different or better than the ones that you got with the old Gedmatch.

-- There is an improved algorithm used to compare DNA kits, which results in more accurate matches.
+There is an improved algorithm used to compare DNA kits, which results in more accurate matches.
 I’m very excited about this, since I have noticed that with some matches, Gedmatch shows that we are more closely related than we really are.

 As the DNA testing industry becomes more competitive (i.e. more companies offer testing) this is going to become a bigger advantage, since there is no way to know which companies your DNA relatives will pick to test with.

-- There is an “estimate of validity” included with One-to-Many and One-to-One results, which can help us know how confident they are that their software has correctly identified matches.
+There is an “estimate of validity” included with One-to-Many and One-to-One results, which can help us know how confident they are that their software has correctly identified matches.
 This seems similar to the Ancestry DNA “confidence” indicator, and is a good idea.

 The site also makes promises of “greater flexibility”.
 While I’m not exactly sure what type of flexibility they are referring to, flexibility is always a good thing 😉